SuaveIO/suave/_includes/content.md

 The first argument to `web_server` is a configuration record with the following signature.

 {% highlight fsharp %}
-/// Gets the supported protocols, HTTP and HTTPS with a certificate type Protocol =
-  /// The HTTP protocol is the core protocol
-  | HTTP
-  /// The HTTP protocol tunneled in a TLS tunnel
-  | HTTPS of X509Certificate
-{% endhighlight %}

-{% highlight fsharp %}
-/// A HTTP binding is a protocol is the product of HTTP or HTTP, a DNS or IP binding and a port number type HttpBinding =
-  /// The scheme in use
-  { scheme : Protocol
-  /// The host or IP address to bind to.
-This will be interpreted by the operating system ; ip     : IPAddress
-  /// The port for the binding
-  ; port   : uint16 }
-{% endhighlight %}

-{% highlight fsharp %}
 /// The core configuration of suave.
 See also Suave.Web.default_config which
 /// you can use to bootstrap the configuration:
 /// <code>{ default_config with bindings = [ ... ] }</code>